 Aptus has chosen to donate $1000 to the Gippsland Emergency Relief Fund (GERF) and RSPCA Victoria who have been supporting impacted families and animals during this tough time.

-This has gone towards providing financial assistance and immediate support to Gippsland residents who have lost their homes or had their property damaged, as well as long-term rescue and treatment efforts for animals affected by the fires.
+This has gone towards providing financial assistance and immediate support for Gippsland residents and affected animals.
+Many residents in Gippsland have lost their homes or had their property damaged.
+Animals affected by the fires also require treatment, and funds also go towards the long-term rescue of animals affected by the fires.

 Help residents getting back on their feet: gerf.org.au